triatetarta/threequarters-ui/README.md

 # threequarters ui

 A modern registry of React and Next.js components, built on top of Base UI and beyond.
-Open source, accessible, customizable.
+Open source, accessible, customizable

 ## Installation